 Why would you want a lock on your gate?
 It is easy enough to climb over a five foot fence if you aren’t completely out of shape, so why lock a gate?
 There are lots of reasons.

-- First reason is, there are legal ramifications to jumping a fence that is locked.
+- There are legal ramifications to jumping a fence that is locked.
 I am not a lawyer but police have told me that if someone does jump a fence with a locked gate, they can be charged not only with trespassing but also breaking and entering.
 If criminals know this, they are far less likely to jump into your yard.

 - Criminals also don’t want to draw attention to themselves through suspicious activities like jumping over a fence.
 They would much prefer casually opening a gate and quietly walking through.
 Climbing over a fence arouses suspicion.

 - Even if somebody does jump over your fence, if it is locked with a double sided deadbolt they have to carry everything over your fence if they plan to steal it.
 They probably won’t get a lot of very heavy objects over your fence, so your $400 edger might be safe.

 - If your gate automatically locks, you can be much more certain that the gate won’t be left open by strangers.
 You can let your dogs out into the yard with the confidence that they won’t run through a gate carelessly left open and out into the street.

 There are some important things to take into consideration when contemplating a lock for your gate.
 Gates are usually subject to harsher weather conditions because they are typically not installed underneath eaves or roofs.
 They may get rained on directly.
 Many locks aren’t built to tolerate that much moisture and will corrode very quickly.
 When I install locks on a fence I make sure to seal the wood around the lock with sealant.
 Too many times I have taken locks off of fences to find that they have rotted out from the inside because the fence was never painted or sealed and consequently absorbed water like a sponge.
 The bolt or latch must be protected from water if you want it to work for more than a few years.